arturmarc/fluid-flexbox/README.md

 ### Infinite loops

-If the alternative styling or content when <FluidFlexbox> is wrapped is actually making it _grow_ to fit the original non wrapped content again, it is possible to get into an infinite loop.
-There is a built in protection against this, but it's not perfect and it will still cause a multiple re-renders and flashes.
-The protection is timing based so depending on how fast the re-rendering is it might not trigger.
+If the alternative styling or content when `<FluidFlexbox>` is wrapped is actually making it _grow_ to fit the original non wrapped content again, it is possible to get into an infinite loop.
+There is a built in protection against this, but it's not perfect and it will still cause multiple re-renders and flashes.
+The protection is timing based so depending on how fast the re-rendering is it might not trigger. \
 Take care to adjust your wrapped styling and content to not cause that infinite loop.
-It's usually a mistake anyway since the whole point is to adjust your content and styling to fit better when original content is wrapped which means making the content smaller.
+It's usually a mistake anyway since the whole point is to adjust your content and styling to fit better when original content is wrapped which means making the content smaller. \
+The `<flex-wrap-detector>` handles infinite loops much better, so consider using it if you have serious problem with them in the react version.